Play to People’s Strengths at Work: The Top 5 Steps

 3. Identify Strengths and Motivators

-Understanding employees’ strengths starts with a deliberate approach.
-Use proven assessment tools such as Leadership Simulation Assessments, StrengthsFinder, People Manager Assessment Centers, the Myers-Briggs Type Indicator (MBTI), 360 degree assessments, or personality assessments to gain structured insights and direct feedback from peers.
-Pay attention to tasks employees complete effortlessly, the types of challenges they embrace, and when they show the most enthusiasm.
+Understanding employees’ strengths requires more than intuition — it demands a disciplined, data-informed approach.
+Leverage validated tools such as Leadership Simulation Assessments, StrengthsFinder, People Manager Assessment Centers, the Myers-Briggs Type Indicator (MBTI), 360 degree assessments, and other well-designed personality assessments to generate structured insight and candid peer feedback.

 4. Identify and Align Roles and Responsibilities